ShaileshSridhar2403/ShaileshSridhar2403.github.io/index.md

 I hold a master's from UPenn where I focused on Machine Learning, Computer Vision, and Optimization, and thrive at the intersection of research and engineering—whether advancing AI transparency or solving real-world problems in healthcare and sustainability.

-I would love to connect if you're passionate about ML systems, interpretability, or AI for good!
+I would love to connect if you're passionate about Machine Learning, interpretability, or AI for good!